Armorsaurs: Production

-Armorsaurs was developed as part of a long-term collaboration between MGA Entertainment, MGA Studios and CAKE Entertainment, with distribution handled by Disney Branded Television.
-The series is directed by David Feiss and produced by Isaac Larian and Tom van Waveren.
+Announced in October 2023, Armorsaurs was developed as part of a long-term collaboration between MGA Entertainment, MGA Studios and CAKE Entertainment, with distribution handled by Disney Branded Television.
+The series is directed by Cow and Chicken creator David Feiss and produced by Isaac Larian and Tom van Waveren.
+Feiss was made aware of the project by writer Konnie Kwak, whom he had previously worked with on YooHoo & Friends.
 The production blends live-action filming with digital animation, using motion capture and virtual production tools to bring the armored dinosaurs to life.
-The creators described the show as combining “the energy of a Saturday-morning cartoon with the scale of a live-action adventure.”
+The creators described the show as combining “the energy of a Saturday-morning cartoon with the scale of a live-action adventure.
+The first season was shot in and around Seoul during the summer of 2024, reusing many of the assets from Armored Saurus, while casting new actors with new storylines.

 Release

-The series premiered on Disney XD on October 13, 2025, and will air new episodes weekly on Monday nights.
-It is expected to be added to Disney+ in February 2026.
+The series premiered on Disney XD on October 13, 2025, and aired new episodes weekly on Monday nights.
+The show was added on Disney+ on February 18, 2026.

 CAKE Entertainment handles international distribution rights outside of Asia.
 Daewon Media, the original creator of Armored Saurus, distributes the series in territories including South Korea, China, and Japan.

+In the United Kingdom, the series premiered on CBBC and BBC iPlayer on February 18, 2026.

 Reception

 Armorsaurs received mixed reviews after its premiere on Disney XD in October 2025.
 Critics and viewers praised the show's visual effects and action sequences, but some felt the story was derivative and compared it to Power Rangers.
 Common Sense Media recommended the series for children aged nine and up, noting its “cool dinos and vehicles” and “mild fantasy violence.”
 On Rotten Tomatoes, there are no critic reviews yet, and audience reactions were mixed.